jtiala/shopperino/README.md

-# 🛒 Shopperino
+# 🛒✨ Shopperino

 [![Actions Status][actions-status-badge]][actions-status]
 [![Dependencies Status][dependencies-status-badge]][dependencies-status]
 [![Dev Dependencies Status][devdependencies-status-badge]][devdependencies-status]
 [![License][license-badge]](license)

-Shopperino is [Firebase][firebase]-based shopping list web app.
+[Shopperino][shopperino] is a collaborative shopping list web app.

 ## Pre-requisites

 - [Git][git]
 - [Node][node]
+- [Firebase account][firebase]
 - [Firebase CLI][firebase-cli]

-## Development
+## Installation

-Initialize a Firebase project with Firebase and Hosting.
-Don't overwrite `public/index.html` when prompted.
+1. Create a new Firebase project and register a new web app by following steps 1 and 2 of [Firebase setup guide][firebase-setup].
+Remember to set up Firebase hosting as well.
+Skip adding Firebase SDK and deploying for now.
+2. Duplicate `.env.example` as `.env` and edit in your details.
+Config can be found in the _Firebase SDK snippet_ section of [Firebase console][firebase-console]'s project settings. _Firebase token_ can be generated with `firebase login:ci`.
+3. In the Firebase console's project settings, choose a _public-facing name_ and a _support email_.
+4. In the Firebase console's database section, create a new database in production mode.
+5. In the Firebase console's authentication section, set up a sign-in method for Google sign-in.
+6. Login with `firebase-cli` and initialize a new Firebase project:

         firebase login
         firebase init

-Duplicate `.env.example` as `.env` and edit in your details.
-Firebase configs can be found in the [Firebase Console][firebase-console].

-    cp .env.example .env
+7. Select Firestore and Hosting.
+Use the default options.
+Don't overwrite `firestore.rules` or `firestore.indexes.json` when prompted.
+Use `build` as the public directory and configure the app as single-page app.
+Don't overwrite `public/index.html`.

-Install dependencies
+8. Install dependencies:

         npm install

-Start the development environment

-    npm run start

-Start interactive test runner

-    npm run test

-## Production

-Create a Firebase project or use the one you created for development.

-Duplicate `.env.example` as `.env` and edit in your details

-    cp .env.example .env

-Install dependencies

-    npm install

-Build the production bundle
+9. When developing locally use `npm run start` to spin up development environment or `npm run test` to start interactive test runner.
+10. To deploy the app to Firebase, run:

         npm run build

-Deploy to Firebase

         firebase deploy

 ## License